-This evaluation examines SME financing both from a top down and a bottom up perspective.
-The datasets used in the empirical analysis differ in terms of their coverage and granularity, which shape the set of analytical options needed to identify properly the reform effects.
-The spectrum of data granularity ranges from outstanding lending volumes split by maturity for each bank-firm relationship, to individual accounts (balance sheets, financial statements) filed by banks and firms, to arrive at the aggregated level of macroeconomic time series on SME financing for individual jurisdictions.
-In terms of coverage, the datasets capture either various entities in one jurisdiction (within country analysis) or multiple jurisdictions (cross-country analyses) over time.
+This evaluation examines SME financing from two different angles, from a bird's eye view and from a grassroots perspective.
+The datasets that enter the various pieces of the empirical analysis differ in terms of their coverage and granularity.
+Importantly, both granularity and coverage shape the set of analytical options needed to properly identify the reform effects.
+The spectrum of data granularity ranges from outstanding lending volumes split by maturity for each bank-firm relationship, to individual accounts (balance sheets, financial statements) filed by banks and firms, and ultimately to the aggregated level of macroeconomic time series on SME financing for individual jurisdictions.
+In terms of coverage, datasets either capture various entities in one jurisdiction (within country analysis) or multiple jurisdictions (cross-country analyses) over time.

 Complementary pieces of the overall evaluation draw on a rich variety of cross-country and jurisdiction-specific data sets.
-Figure 1 shows the multinational datasets that are used in the cross-country analyses in green, while national studies are described with white two-letter country codes.
-At the national level, satellite teams in Brazil, France, Germany, Italy, Mexico and Spain used their credit register data to conduct the analyses at the individual bank-firm relationships.
-Satellite teams in Germany, Hong Kong, Japan, Singapore and the United States explored bank-level datasets.
-At the multinational level, the ECB used firm-level survey data from various euro area countries to examine whether firms feel constrained in their access to bank funding.
-The BCBS drew on supervisory bank-level reports submitted by member countries to analyse extended SME loan volumes and the individual bank's compliance with regulatory standards as they were fully implemented.
-Another multinational exercise used firm-level data from Capital IQ, a commercial data provider, to analyse corporate balance sheets and track the reform effect to real economic outcomes.
-Finally, the FSB conducted a survey of its member jurisdictions on aggregate outstanding credit volumes to SMEs and other corporates that was used in the most aggregate, cross-country analysis from a top down perspective.
+Figure 1 shows all multinational datasets that enter the cross-country analyses in green, while all national studies are described with white two-letter country codes.
+At the national level, satellite teams in Brazil, Germany, Spain, France, Italy and Mexico use their credit register data to conduct the most granular analyses at the individual bank-firm relationships.
+Satellite teams in Germany, Hong Kong, Japan, Singapore and the United States explore bank-level datasets.
+At the multinational level, the ECB uses firm-level survey data from various euro area countries to examine whether firms feel constrained in their access to bank funding.
+The BCBS draws on supervisory bank-level reports submitted by member countries to shed light on extended SME loan volumes and the individual bank's compliance with current and future regulatory standards.
+Another multinational exercise uses firm-level data from Capital IQ, a commercial data provider, to analyse corporate balance sheets and track the reform effect to real economic outcomes.
+Finally, the FSB has conducted a survey among its member jurisdictions on aggregate outstanding credit volumes to SMEs and other corporates that enters the most aggregate, cross-country analysis from a bird's eye perspective.

-1.2 Basel III reforms and their implementation
+1.2 Basel III reforms and their implementation stages

-The evaluation focuses on two distinct implementation stages of five Basel III reforms: national announcement and legal framework.
-Based on comments from industry participants, academia, interviewed stakeholders, and authorities' responses to the FSB survey, it was found that the internationally agreed reforms that may affect SME financing are:
+The overall evaluation focuses on two distinct implementation stages of five Basel III reforms: national announcement and legal framework.
+Based on comments from industry participants, academia, stakeholders interviewed in various FSB jurisdictions, and authorities answering the FSB survey, it was found that the internationally agreed reforms that may impact on SME finance are:

-- RBC: Risk-based capital ratio
+- RBC: Risk based capital ratio

-- G-SIB/D-SIB: Global- and Domestic- Systemically Important banks' higher loss absorbency requirements
+- G-SIB/D-SIB framework

 - LCR: Liquidity coverage ratio

 - LR: Leverage ratio

 - NSFR: Net stable funding ratio

-This selection of reforms is also consistent with last year's FSB evaluation of the effects of financial regulatory reforms on infrastructure finance.
-In what follows, the NSFR reforms are not considered as they were agreed later than the other reforms, so their announcement and implementation are too recent to yield reliable econometric results.
+This selection of reforms is also consistent with last years' FSB evaluation of the reforms' effects on infrastructure financing6.
+In what follows the NSFR reforms are not considered as they have been only announced later and its announcement and implementation are too recent to yield reliable econometric results.